NovaVolunteer/Practice_Application_DS/README.md

 ### Learning Outcomes:
 ## Part I
- - Understanding of field of data science at large, various roles and how to approach problems as a data scientists
+ - Understanding of field of data science at large and how to approach data driven approaches
  - The creation and utilization of data science pipelines

  ## Part II